iPad 9 LTE Button Control Cable Replacement

 Step 30

-- Gently slide a spudger between the frame and the top-right corner of the LCD.
+- Slide a spudger gently between the frame and the top-right corner of the LCD.

-- Carefully pry with the spudger to loosen the adhesive.
+- Carefully pry with the spudger to loosen the adhesive and create some space.

 Tools Used